NextDev65/ScriptBox/appscmd/.README/GetHub.md

 1. Open a PowerShell terminal.

+2.
-2. Run the script using either of the following commands:
+    - Run the script using either of the following commands:

     `GetHub -Owner 'username' -Repo 'repository' -FileName 'file name'`

     `GetHub -Owner 'username' -Repo 'repository' -RegexPattern 'regex pattern'`

     The script will connect to the GitHub API, retrieve the latest release information, filter assets based on the file name or regex pattern, and download the matching asset(s) to the current directory.

+    - Or run the script using either of the following commands:

+    `GetHub -HTML 'url' -FileName 'filename'`

+    `GetHub -HTML 'url' -RegexPattern 'regex pattern'`

+    The script will scrape the website HTML, filter links based on the file name or regex pattern, and download the matching asset(s) to the current directory.

 After the script finishes, it will **return** the *file name of the last downloaded asset*.